Grand River Aseptic Manufacturing: History

-COVID Vaccine facility

 In June 2020, GRAM finished a $60 million expansion to install another fill-finish injectables facility with the plan to market it to U.S. drugmakers.
 The 61,500-square-foot facility included in that expansion tripled GRAM's manufacturing footprint to more than 100,000 square feet of production space.

 GRAM chose SKAN isolators, a Bausch+Ströbel filler and an IMA lyophilizer.
 The facility was qualified in July 2020.

 In August 2020, BARDA awarded GRAM a one-year, $160 million contract to provide fill and finish services for vaccines in response to the coronavirus pandemic.

-In September, GRAM agreed with Janssen Pharmaceuticals, one of the companies of Johnson & Johnson, to support the manufacture of its SARS-CoV-2 vaccine candidate, including technology transfer and fill and finish manufacture.
+In August 2021, GRAM opened a new 110,000 sq ft finishing and warehouse center on Patterson Avenue in Grand Rapids—its fourth GMP manufacturing facility—equipped with inspection suites, QC laboratories, walk-in coolers/freezers, and multiple truck bays.

+The expansion included equipment such as an MG America labeling line with Dividella packaging and two Stevanato automated inspection systems, further increasing GRAM’s capacity for syringe, vial, and cartridge finishing operations.